This is the story of the most embarrassing job interview I ever had.

 Whichever choice you make, be ready to live with it.
 After

-P.S.
-This is an excerpt from my book The Social Gladiator, a guide to overcoming social anxiety and meeting new people.
+Level up your social skills: This article is an excerpt from The Social Gladiator, my guide to overcoming social anxiety and meeting new people.
+It’s focused on making socializing fun for shy and introverted people.